massalabs/massa-docs/web3-dev/smart-contracts/Step_by_step.rst

   send_smart_contract your_address main.wasm 10000000 0 0

-And get the events sent by "generateEvent()" function used in our script.
+And get the events sent by `generateEvent()` function used in our script.
 You can filter them by your emitter address using the following command into the client :

 .. code-blocks:: bash